CosmicNyx/A-Love-Message/README.md

 I chose to work on a web-based project because I like building them.
 In my haste to think of something, I began coding some features as I considered the narrative.
 The designathon offered me the opportunity to unwind, code something random, and create the basis for next projects.

 The project's purpose was to design a desktop interface with interactive windows.
 Cleaning up the code took some time, and I still have files from previous attempts.
 My primary goal was to make the code as efficient as feasible.
 I've always liked this look and have worked on similar projects before.

+## Relation to DF
+As a student in the Digital Futures program at OCAD University, this project serves as a practical exploration of the concepts and techniques I've been learning.
+Here’s a simpler take on how it relates:

+Working on this project allowed me to dive deep into what we've been discussing in the Digital Futures program.
+It’s all about blending creativity with technology, and that’s exactly what I aimed for by creating a web-based interactive desktop.
+This project was a chance for me to apply coding skills, design thinking, and digital innovation in a fun and practical way.
+I experimented with making interactive windows, something that combines art and tech in a way that’s both useful and visually appealing.
+It was also a great exercise in problem-solving and efficiency, trying to make everything work smoothly and look good.
+Essentially, this project is a snapshot of what the Digital Futures program encourages us to do: think creatively about digital technology and how it can be used to create something unique and engaging.

+## Future hopes
+- Adding events that are triggered based on where the mouse moves or how long it stays still.
+- In general, just adding more interactions.
+- Choices of where the user explores that lead to certain discoveries and a story route.

 ## Files Overview